rinpharma/whitepaper_ROI/roi_summit.md

 ## Welcome and Context ( 10 mins)

 - Purpose of the session (inform a whitepaper).
+- What is that you need to communicate to your decision makers?
+- Where in the lifecycle (exploratory,)
+- Wishlist ...

 - Why ROI is an important conversation for the adoption of open-source in clinical trials?

-- Example from James' presentation on how we can convey ROI, to prompt ideas.
+- Example from James' presentation / Phil's brain dump on how we can measure ROI, to prompt ideas

 - Your contributions today will directly influence a published industry resource.

 ## Polls (10 mins)

 **Let's pick max 3 from the following:**

 What’s the top perceived quantitative benefit?
   a.
 Cost